-Join Curt Frye for an in-depth discussion in this video What does cluster analysis look like in Excel?, part of Up and Running with Excel Cluster Analysis.
+Join Curt Frye for an in-depth discussion in this video What does cluster analysis look like in Excel?, part of Learning Excel Cluster Analysis.

 …Before I dive into the mechanics of creating a centroid analysis workbook, I…wanted to give you an idea of what the final result will look like.…My sample file is the cluster analysis demo macro enabled workbook, and you…can find it in the chapter one folder of your exercise files archive.…This file contains a table of data.…So I have two dimensions, x and y, and this is just demonstration data.…And then I have a list of distances.…Two centroids that appear in this table here.…